wbsuh/pubmedchat-sb/README.md

 - Ask for {topics} and PUBY will provide list of unique PMID
 - Use PMIDs to query for Abstract Summaries
 - Use PMIDs to fetch defails about an article (eg. authors)
+- Ask for list of Clinical Trials based on a query/topic
+- Use National Clinical Trial (NCT) number to query Clinical Trial Details
 - DISCLAIMER: ***Large Language Models can Hallucinate***

 ## To-Do